 In Fall 2016, Warner Classics released a new album that Perlman recorded earlier that year in Paris with one of the greatest pianists of our time, Martha Argerich.
 It marks a historic first studio album for this legendary duo, exploring masterpieces by Bach, Schumann, and Brahms.
 It has been 18 years since their last album together: a live recital from the Saratoga Performing Arts Center.

 Earlier last year, Perlman recorded a bonus track for the original cast recording of the critically acclaimed Broadway revival of Fiddler on the Roof, released on Broadway Records.
 The cast recording features Perlman on a track titled “Excerpts from Fiddler on the Roof,” arranged by John Williams.

 Itzhak Perlman has been honored with 16 Grammys, four Emmys, a Kennedy Center Honor, a Grammy Lifetime Achievement Award, a Genesis Prize, and the Presidential Medal of Freedom.

-Over the past decade Perlman has become more actively involved in educational activities.
-He has taught full-time at the Perlman Music Program each summer since it was founded and currently holds the Dorothy Richard Starling Foundation Chair at the Juilliard School.
+Over the past two decades, Perlman has become actively involved in music education through his work with the Perlman Music Program and the Juilliard School, where he currently holds the Dorothy Richard Starling Foundation Chair.